ailu115/fcolavecchia.github.io/_posts/fsharp/2022-12-20-functions.md

 are equivalent.

 > ❓ Think about routines, procedures or functions that maybe you have written in your language of preference.
 Do they behave as F\# functions?
+What are the main differences you see?

 > 🏋🏽 We have a function `mult2` that given a number `x` doubles that number.
 Without coding, can you determine what the next composite functions return when applied to 3? :